My best bujo tips to make journaling easier

 When I first started reading posts with bullet journal ideas for beginners I knew I wanted to add a dash of creativity to my journal.

-Maybe you don’t think yourself as an artist and doesn’t want to turn your bullet journal into an art journal, I get it!
+Maybe you don’t think of yourself as an artist and don’t want to turn your bullet journal into an art journal, I get it!
 Still, you can use a little bit of creativity with craft supplies to your benefit.

-And it comes handy also when you made a mistake on your bullet journal, you can cover it up with stickers, washi tape or a printable.
+And it comes in handy also when you made a mistake on your bullet journal, you can cover it up with stickers, washi tape, or a printable.
 Imagination goes a long way here.

 Use washi tape to make tabs

 You can use washi tape to decorate your bullet journal in so many ways but this hack here is all about organization!

 After setting up your pages and index a great next step could be to add a little color-coding.

 Easily browse through your different sections and find the page you need quickly.

 You can color-code every collection of your journal, by either lining the edge of the page with washi tape or making small washi tabs on the special pages.

 Either way will help you visualize the different pages within your bullet journal.
 So for instance, monthly logs are all one color, daily logs are another color, and trackers yet another, etc.